Maintenance window (Preview)

 In Azure SQL Database, any connections using the proxy connection policy could be affected by both the chosen maintenance window and a gateway node maintenance window.
 However, client connections using the recommended redirect connection policy are unaffected by a gateway node maintenance reconfiguration.

 In Azure SQL Managed Instance, the gateway nodes are hosted within the virtual cluster and have the same maintenance window as the managed instance, but using the redirect connection policy is still recommended to minimize number of disruptions during the maintenance event.

 For more on the client connection policy in Azure SQL Database, see Azure SQL Database Connection policy.

-Azure SQL managed instance consists of service components hosted on a dedicated set of isolated virtual machines that run inside the customer's virtual network subnet.
+Azure SQL Managed Instance consists of service components hosted on a dedicated set of isolated virtual machines that run inside the customer's virtual network subnet.
 These virtual machines form virtual cluster(s) that can host multiple managed instances.
-Maintenance window configured on instances of one subnet can influence the number of virtual clusters within the subnet and distribution of instances among virtual clusters.
+Maintenance window configured on instances of one subnet can influence the number of virtual clusters within the subnet, distribution of instances among virtual clusters, and virtual cluster management operations.
 This may require a consideration of few effects.

 Maintenance window configuration is long running operation